PCW of wound - primary surgical treatment

 Author: doctor Derjushev A.N.

-Treatment of purulent wounds is very important, since the presence of pus in the wound is a consequence of infection and it means that the wound can have closed cavities, necrotic tissues that are devoid of blood supply and even possibly the presence of foreign bodies trapped there in the wound.
+Treatment of purulent wounds is very important, since the presence of pus in the wound is a consequence of infection and means that the wound can have closed cavities, necrotic tissues that are devoid of blood supply and even possibly the presence of foreign bodies trapped there in the wound.

 Author: doctor Iordanskaya A.V.